 CDR Jason Duff, Psy.D., MSN, MS, USN

 CDR Duff began his career in the United States Navy in 2007 after securing the highly competitive Clinical Psychology Internship at the Naval Medical Center San Diego.
-Upon completion of internship in 2008, CDR Duff was assigned to Camp Pendleton.
-During his tour, CDR Duff worked at the Naval Hospital Camp Pendleton where he served as Division Officer and as the sole mental health provider and consultant to the School of Infantry, West.
-In September 2010, he deployed as an individual augmentee to Joint Task Force Guantanamo Bay in support of Operation Enduring Freedom.
-Here he served as the Officer-in-Charge, Joint Stress Mitigation & Restoration Team (JSMART).
+Upon completion of internship in 2008, he was assigned to Naval Hospital Camp Pendleton.
+During this tour, he served as Division Officer of Mental Health.
+He was also the sole mental health provider and consultant to the School of Infantry, West.
+In September 2010 he deployed as an individual augmentee to Joint Task Force Guantanamo Bay in support of Operation Enduring Freedom.
+Here he served as the Officer-in-Charge, Joint Stress Mitigation & Restoration Team.
 Many of his initiatives, such as a mental health radio show, continue to this day.

 Since 2017, CDR Duff has been recognized as Adjunct Faculty in the Psychology Department at the Philadelphia College of Osteopathic Medicine.
 In March 2018 CDR Duff was selected as the Assistant Specialty Leader for Navy Clinical Psychology.
 In November 2019, CDR Duff began serving as the Naval Special Warfare Group ONE Command Psychologist in Coronado, California.
-In November 2021 CDR Duff received Joint Professional Military Education (JPME) Phase 1 certification after completing the Naval Command & Staff Online Program at the United States Naval War College.
-CDR Duff is currently taking classes at the College of Executive Coaching and is working towards certification in Executive & Leadership Coaching.
+His extensive skill set includes selection and assessment, command consultation, re-deployment support, human factors, executive coaching, and direct operational support.
+Bringing all those skills to bear served to enhance the warfighting capabilities of NSWG-1.
+He proved himself to be an invaluable asset in garrison and downrange for NSWG-1 and their 10 subordinate commands and detachments.
+In November 2021 CDR Duff received Joint Professional Military Education Phase 1 certification after completing the Naval Command & Staff Online Program at the United States Naval War College.

 CDR Duff is active in the community as a youth sports coach, a volunteer for various mental health awareness events, and guest speaker.
-In 2017, CDR Duff started MISSION: POSSIBLE, an annual, music and arts extravaganza intended to raise awareness about cancer support, prevention, and treatment.
-In three short years, CDR Duff and his team have raised $36,000 that directly benefited the Cancer Support Community Greater Philadelphia.
+In 2017, he started MISSION: POSSIBLE www.missionpossiblephilly.com an annual, music and arts extravaganza primarily intended to raise awareness about cancer support, prevention, and treatment.
+CDR Duff and his team have raised over $50,000 that directly benefited the Cancer Support Community Greater Philadelphia.
 He has also used this platform to highlight the importance of self-care and prioritizing psychological health.

 CDR Duff’s decorations include the Presidential Service Badge, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (4 Gold Stars), Joint Meritorious Unit Commendation, Meritorious Unit Commendation, Battle E, National Defense Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Outstanding Volunteer Service Medal, Navy Sea Service Deployment Ribbon (1 Bronze Star), Navy & Marine Corps Overseas Service Ribbon (2 Bronze Stars), Navy Rifle Expert Qualification Ribbon, & the Navy Pistol Expert Qualification Ribbon.